 The plan quickly deteriorates as someone has screwed up, an outside force has reacted unpredictably, or maybe fate just hates you.
-Despite that, thanks to either grace, improvisation or just plain fast thinking
+Despite that, thanks to either grace, improvisation, or just plain fast thinking, the end goal is accomplished.
+Sometimes characters will count on this happening.
+Doesn't count if they cook up a new plan or at any time go back to the drawing board (though if that new plan isn't known to the audience...)

 - Pretty much the MO of Lawence Block's accidental secret agent Evan Tanner.
 Faced with a ridiculous surfeit of problems (uncover a Soviet plot at the Toronto World's Fair, avoid the Canadian authorities, rescue his adopted daughter, foil an assassination attempt on the Queen of England, dispose of a quantity of heroin) he works them out on the fly with little more than connections, friends and quick thinking.

-- The shows Farscape and Firefly are united in that every single plan in either goes like this, and the characters are quite aware of it.
+- Firefly: Every single plan in the series goes like this, and the characters are quite aware of it.

 Zoe: Captain'll come up with a plan.